-Fou may not represent or derive any compensation from representing any person

-(like a non-profit, a company, or a friend) before a City agency in a formal or informal meeting or transaction.
-This does not prevent you from performing your official City duties.

-You may not derive any income or compensation from representing any person in any judicial or quasi-judicial proceeding if the City is a party and the person's interest is adverse to the City's.

-☞ A City elected official may not contact any other City official or employee regarding any matter involving a person or organization with whom the elected official has a business relationship that creates a financial interest, or from whom or which the official has derived or expects to derive compensation or income.
+- Fou may not represent or derive any compensation from representing any person (like a non-profit, a company, or a friend) before a City agency in a formal or informal meeting or transaction.
+This does not prevent you from performing your official City duties. - You may not derive any income or compensation from representing any person in any judicial or quasi-judicial proceeding if the City is a party and the person's interest is adverse to the City's. - F A City elected official may not contact any other City official or employee regarding any matter involving a person or organization with whom the elected official has a business relationship that creates a financial interest, or from whom or which the official has derived or expects to derive compensation or income.

-POST-EMPLOYMENT RESTRICTIONS
+POST-EMPLOYMENT or "REVOLVING DOOR" RESTRICTIONS

-For one year after you leave City service, you may not work on a transaction involving the City if, while in City service, you were personally and substantially involved in its subject matter.

-For two years after leaving City service, non-clerical Mayoral staff members and department heads may not lobby any City department, employee or official, and other Shakman-exempt employees may not lobby their former department; for one year after leaving City service, aldermen may not lobby any City department, employee, or official.

-If you exercise management authority over a City contract, you may not assist anyone other than the City (such as a new client or employer) with that contract.

-If you participated personally and substantially or were counsel of record in a judicial or quasi-judicial proceeding involving the City, you may not assist anyone other than the City in that proceeding.

-You may not negotiate the possibility of future employment with any person (except another government agency) that has a matter pending before you.
+- For one year after you leave City service, you may not a new employer or client on a transaction involving the City if, while in City service, you were personally and substantially involved in the transaction's subject matter. - For two years after leaving City service, non-clerical Mayoral staff members and department heads may not lobby any City department, employee or official, and Executive branch Shakman-exempt employees may not lobby their former department; for one year after leaving City service, aldermen may not lobby any City department, employee, or official. - If you exercise management authority over a City contract, you may not assist or represent anyone other than the City (such as a new client or employer) with that contract. - If you participated personally and substantially or were counsel of record in a judicial or quasi-judicial proceeding involving the City, you may not assist or represent anyone other than the City in that proceeding. - For You may not negotiate the possibility of future employment with any person (except another government agency) that has a matter pending before you.